European stock index futures signal higher start

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-LONDON Dec 19 European stock index futures pointed to a higher open on Wednesday on growing expectations of a budget deal in the United States and of further monetary stimulus from Japan.
+LONDON Nov 29 European stock index futures pointed to a higher open on Thursday, boosted by growing optimism that U.S. lawmakers will agree to postpone austerity measures due on Jan 1.

-At 0700 GMT, futures for the Euro STOXX 50 and France's CAC were up 0.3 percent, while contracts on Germany's DAX were up 0.1.
+At 0701 GMT, futures for the Euro STOXX 50 and for France's CAC were up 0.8 percent, while contracts for Germany's DAX traded 0.5 percent higher.

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)